 Encourage your guests to write down their New Year's resolutions in a private memo pad, which they can take home with them:

 What's New Years without a toast at midnight?
-Head outside right before the clock strikes 12 to ring in 2013 with champagne and sparklers.
+Head outside right before the clock strikes 12 to ring in the new year with champagne and sparklers.